 Landing Page preference testing can be a simple and straightforward process to optimize your pages for users.
 The first thing you need to do is identify the platform you want to test with.
 There are a number of effective tools that let you quickly test, including PollthePeople.app, UserTesting.com, and SurveyMonkey.com.

-Once you have identified the platform you want to test with, follow these 5 simple steps to testing your landing pages:
+Once you have identified the platform you want to test with, follow these 5 simple steps:

 1. Create The Design